 Another family influencing the village skyline were the Walkers who were wealthy coal mine owners from Derbyshire.
 Their daughter, Mabel, married Edward Munro and, with a marriage settlement of £250,000, built Rhinefield House.
 Not content with that, the Walker-Munros built their own church, St Saviours (completed in 1905), and their "beach hut" - the White House at Milford (completed in 1907).
 This must have been one of the largest beach huts in the country, with a bridge and upper deck in the style of an ocean liner!

-Brockenhurst was not untouched by the two world wars: in World War One, the Village was a convalescent centre for wounded troops, particularly from India and New Zealand and St Nicholas' churchyard houses a poignant reminder of those dark days.
-Also Meerut Road is named in remembrance of the Indian troops who fought so bravely alongside the allies.
+Brockenhurst was not untouched by the two world wars: in World War One, the Village was a hospital village for wounded troops, particularly from India and New Zealand and St Nicholas' churchyard houses a poignant reminder of those dark days.
+Auckland Avenue, Auckland Place and Meerut Road are named in remembrance of the New Zealand and Indian troops who fought so bravely alongside the allies.